What Close Really Costs

 What the invoice doesn't show

-Close AI features (call coaching, AI-generated summaries) require Professional or higher plans.
-The AI that makes a modern CRM valuable is gated behind a 2x price increase from the entry tier.
+Close AI features (call coaching, AI-generated summaries, AI Email Assistant) require Growth or higher plans.
+The AI stack that defines a competitive sales CRM in 2026 is gated behind a 2.8x price increase from the entry tier.

 Close lacks native marketing automation.
 Teams need separate tools for email sequences beyond sales outreach, lead scoring from marketing sources, and website visitor tracking — creating integration costs not reflected in CRM pricing.